Nights-Software/ns-docs/resources/nightShifts.md

 ```
 ## Editing styling

-You can edit some styling in NUI/styles.css.
-It is not recommended if you don't know what you're doing.
-It wasn't specifically made to be edited, but if you're handy or looking for a challenge you'll find your way!
+You can edit styling in NUI/styles.css.
+It is not recommended if you don't know what you're doing, because this can be tricky.
+It wasn't specifically made to be edited, but if you're handy or looking for a challenge you'll find your way for most cases!

 ## Feedback